Should Women Not Cut their Hair?

-In the ancient Corinthian culture, woman had to wear head veils to show respect and submission to their husbands.
-But apparently, some women in the Corinthian church didn’t cover their heads.
-This action was not right and could be misunderstood as improper behavior because only women with ill reputation didn’t cover their heads.
-At the same time, a man wearing a head cover in church was not appropriate no acceptable (v.7).
+In the ancient Corinthian culture, females had to wear head veils to show respect and submission to their husbands.
+But apparently, some in the Corinthian church didn’t cover their heads.
+This action was not right and could be misunderstood as improper behavior because only females with ill reputation didn’t cover their heads.
+At the same time, a male wearing a head cover in church was not appropriate no acceptable (1 Corinthians 11:7).

 And Paul gave the reason for this instruction: “For man is not from woman, but woman from man.
 Nor was man created for the woman, but woman for the man.
-For this reason the woman ought to have a symbol of authority on her head, because of the angels” (v.
-8-10).
+For this reason the woman ought to have a symbol of authority on her head, because of the angels” (1 Corinthians 11: 8-10).

-While the roles of men and woman have not changed according to God’s Word, the way they are represented may change according to the times and the customs of each culture.
-Today, in the western societies, veils don’t represent the submission of women to the authority of men.
-Therefore, there is nothing wrong with women cutting their hair.
-But it important that women should not imitate the hair styles of men and to abide by the culturally accepted indicators of gender.
+While the roles of males and females have not changed according to God’s Word, the way they are represented may change according to the times and the customs of each culture.
+Today, in the western societies, veils don’t represent the submission of females to the authority of males.
+Therefore, there is nothing wrong with females cutting their hair.
+But it important that they should not imitate the hair styles of males and to abide by the culturally accepted indicators of gender.

 Check out our Bible Answers page for more information on a variety of topics.